oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/INC-Sample-for-Tensorflow/README.md

 Next, all of practice of the sample is running in Jupyter Notebook.

 ### Build and run additional samples
-Several sample programs are available for you to try, many of which can be compiled and run in a similar fashion to INC Tensorflow.
+Several sample programs are available for you to try, many of which can be compiled and run in a similar fashion to iso3dfd_omp_offload.
 Experiment with running the various samples on different kinds of compute nodes or adjust their source code to experiment with different workloads.